architectcodes/tomek.wiszniewski.cc/source/_posts/how-css-unit-tests-helped-us-move-fast.md

 {% raw %}<a id="/slim-stylesheets/numbers"></a>{% endraw %}

 Here’s some stunning numbers I promised you earlier.
 About 15 months of developing the project traditionally (the poking-around approach) in a team of 1 to 2 developers – and the built stylesheet weighed around 190 kB.
-6 months of test-driven development onwards, with a team of 3–4 for the most time, and we’ve **just grown the stylesheet by 40 kB**!
+6 months of test-driven development onwards, with a team of 3–5, and we’ve **just grown the stylesheet by 40 kB**!
 Don’t get me wrong – **we’ve been shipping features way faster than ever**!
 It’s just that now we have a lot more opportunity to extend, reuse, remix and slim down what’s already there.

 <p class="text-center"><img class="img-responsive img-responsive·seamless"
   src="/post-images/css-unit-tests-and-development-pace.svg"